JoshuaMorris95/bootstrap/README.md

 ### Step One: Windows

-1. On a Windows computer, visit the website https://nodejs.org/en/download/ and download the "Windows Installer".
+1. On a Windows computer, visit the [Node JS website](https://nodejs.org/en/download/) and download the "Windows Installer".

 2. Run the installer, accepting the licence agreement, keeping all the default options.

 3. Restart your Computer.

+4. Click the Start Button, type "cmd" to search your applications and open "Command Prompt".

+5. Proceed to Step Two.

 ### Step One: Mac

-1. On a Mac, launch Terminal (or your preferred alternative) and install the Xcode Command Line Tools:
+1. On a Mac, open your app launcher and type "Terminal" to search your applications and open "Terminal".

+2. Install the Xcode Command Line Tools by entering the following code into the terminal and press enter:

 ```
 $ xcode-select --install